Early Voting Underway Through May 23

-Early voting for the May 24 preferential primary, nonpartisan judicial and annual school elections opened May 9 and continues through Monday, May 23.
+Early voting for the May 24 preferential primary, nonpartisan judicial and annual school elections continues through Monday, May 23.

 Registered voters can cast ballots at any of the election centers in Washington County.
 Dates and hours of operation vary by location.